gran4/AI-InvestiBot/README.md

 - **Discord**: https://dsc.gg/ai-investibot/ (custom vanity link)
 - **Issues/PRs**: Please open tickets for bugs, docs gaps, or feature proposals.
 Contributions should avoid checking in regenerated `Stocks/` assets.

----
+***

-Thanks for exploring AI-InvestiBot.
-The repo remains under active development—expect frequent refactors as the research backlog turns into production-ready components.
-If you build something on top of the framework, let us know!
-We’re keen to highlight community workflows in future docs.
+Thanks for taking a look at AI-InvestiBot.
+If you build something useful on top of the framework, feel free to share it through an issue or pull request so others can benefit as well.